 Applying for an ASCP BOC Certification Exam – When and How Students Should Apply

 Students should apply for an ASCP BOC certification exam no more than six weeks before program completion.
 If a student is uncertain about when they will be able to complete all components of the program, including clinical rotations, they should hold off on applying until they have a clearer timeframe.

 Please make sure that your students know the correct date of their program completion; it is not necessarily the same as their graduation date.
 Students should enter their program completion date in the online application.
 Have students watch the application video, available here: www.ascp.org/certification

 Applications are processed on a continual basis, as they are received.
-See the ASCP BOC COVID-19 document for the most up to date information regarding timelines.
+See above for the most up to date information regarding timelines.

 Exam Eligibility Verification (EEV) Report*

 Please remember to check your email for notifications of Examination Eligibility Verification (EEV) Reports to review.
 You may log in to your individual ASCP account from anywhere you have access to the Internet.

 It is imperative that program directors do not sign off on a student's eligibility until they are certain the student will complete all components of the program, including clinical requirements and final exams, by the program end date indicated EEV.